Preparedness and survival for the disabled and elderly is a topic we don’t hear much about. But it’s definitely important.

 Judy has also hosted and co-produced a a half hour TV documentary called “Focus” which profiles four people with disabilities.
 Her goal is to make audiences aware of the capabilities and hopes and dreams of the disabled.
 Contact Judy at http://www.judyredlich.com for more info or to help get the word out about this documentary.

-As our discussion continued, Judy and I briefly touched on resources in accessible format, such as audio or Braille.
+During our discussion, Judy and I briefly touched on resources in accessible format, such as audio or Braille.
 There’s not a great deal that’s widely available.
-I’ve decided to create a page on Preparedness Resources for Those with Disabilities, where I’ll put info about any resources I learn about.
+I’ve decided to create a page on Preparedness Resources for Those with Disabilities, where I’ll put info about resources I learn about.

-What if a blind or disabled person has need of a dog?
-Judy has a black lab guide dog, so she knows what supplies to take when traveling or prepping for emergency situations.
+What if a blind or disabled person has need of a service dog?
+At the time of our visit, Judy had a black lab guide dog, so she knows what supplies to take when traveling or prepping for emergency situations.
 She discussed some do’s and don’ts for the rest of us to keep in mind when we’re near a working dog in harness.

 A blind person who uses a cane and not adog should have a spare cane handy, such as one that telescopes or collapses.
 It’s a temporary fix if the primary cane gets broken or lost.